Muck (film)

-Muck is a 2015 American comedy horror film and the directorial debut of Steve Wolsh, who also wrote and produced the film.
-It had its world premiere on February 26, 2015 at The Playboy Mansion and received a limited theatrical release on March 13 of the same year, followed by a video on demand release on March 17.
-It stars Lachlan Buchanan, Playboy Playmate of the Year 2012 Jaclyn Swedberg, Stephanie Danielson, YouTube star Lauren Francesca, and Kane Hodder.
-Funding for Muck was partially raised through a successful Kickstarter campaign that raised $266,325.
+Muck is a 2015 American comedy horror film written and directed by Steve Wolsh in his directorial debut.
+It stars Lachlan Buchanan, Puja Mohindra, Bryce Draper, Stephanie Danielson, Laura Jacobs, Grant Alan Ouzts, and Lauren Francesca, with cameo appearances from Jaclyn Swedberg and Kane Hodder.
+The film follows a group of friends who find themselves under attack by mysterious assailants.
+Funding for Muck was partially raised through a Kickstarter campaign that generated $266,325.

-Muck was planned as the first film in the trilogy, and after release another crowdfunding was launched for prequel Muck: The Feast of St. Patrick.
-Filming was completed in 2017, but by 2021 the follow-up was still in post-production.
+The film premiered on February 26, 2015, at The Playboy Mansion and received a limited theatrical release on March 13, followed by a video on demand release on March 17.
+After its release, another crowdfunding campaign was launched for a prequel, Muck: The Feast of St. Patrick.
+Filming was completed in 2017, but the prequel remains unreleased as of 2025.

 Plot

 After narrowly escaping from an ancient burial ground, long forgotten and buried underneath the marshes of Cape Cod, a group of friends emerge from the thick, marshy darkness, tattered and bloody, lucky to be alive.
 They have already lost two of their friends in the marsh, presumably dead.
 They stumble upon an empty Cape Cod vacation house alongside the foggy marsh and break in to take shelter.
 Whatever was in the marsh is still after them and, soon after one of them goes for help, the rest of the group learns that the evil in the marsh is not the only thing that wants them dead.
 Something worse, something more savage, is lying in wait just outside the marsh, in the house.
 The unlucky travelers spend their St. Patrick's Day trapped between two evils, forcing them to fight, die, or go back the way they came.